AlanGarciaAtos/Landing-page-refactor/README.md

 6. In `webpack.config.js` add `const HtmlWebpackPlugin = require('html-webpack-plugin');` Outside of `module.exports = {...}`

+7. Now run the server! `npm start`

 ### Part 3 of uuuuh (Adding SASS and CSS)

 1. It will install a lot of dependencies. `npm install --save-dev style-loader css-loader sass-loader sass`.
 In a nutshell it will install sass, css and you now you can use it.

-2. Add the following code in `webpack.config.js`
+2. Add the following code in `webpack.config.js`.
+This will get the scss files and turn it into CSS

 ```JSON
 module: {